Cherokee - Immaculate Conception

-CHEROKEE - In 1870, the first Mass was celebrated here in a private home.
+In 1870, the first was celebrated in Cherokee in a private residence.
 A priest from Sioux City, Father McNulty, arrived by train.
 Priests from Storm Lake, LeMars and Sioux City would conduct Mass once a month in homes, halls or hotels.

 The first church building was started March 4, 1873, when one dollar was paid to the Sioux City and Iowa Falls Lot and Land Company for a lot at 124 East Main St. A 20-foot by 40-foot wood frame building was constructed.